-Acknowledging that such a policy is probably too difficult for many organizations to implement effectively, I would suggest that your security release criteria policy should focus on preventing the following (without affirmative risk acceptance):
+Acknowledging that such a policy is probably too difficult for many organizations to implement effectively, I would suggest that your security release criteria policy should focus on preventing the following (without affirmative acceptance of the marginal risk):

 Security regressions - meaning any code change to existing functionality, the introduction of which creates a new vulnerability somewhere in the product that does not already exist in production.
 You should generally have a “zero tolerance” policy for this, due to the fact that your customers’ security posture is almost always going to deteriorate if you release with such a flaw, with no compensating benefit.
 With that said, it may make sense in some situations to release such code if doing so is necessary to quickly fix a much more severe vulnerability.
 A single business leader is best equipped to decide.

 Security vulnerabilities above a certain threshold in new functionality - this is slightly different than a regression, as it refers to the delivery of new but broken (from a security perspective) functionality whereas regressions refer to breaking changes to existing functionality.
 Having a “zero tolerance” policy here is a little trickier, as you need to balance the value delivered by the new functionality against the increased total risk surface.
 I would recommend having a relatively low-but-nonzero threshold for the accepted level of risk from these items.

 By logically separating vulnerability management and release criteria, you can help to prevent your product and engineering teams from tying themselves in knots dealing with contradictory guidance.